 There are also some warning signs to look for in the specific content of your communications with members of the opposite sex.
 Do your conversations include things that should be kept between you and your spouse?
 Is there anything secretive about the messages you send to one another?
 Do you find yourself daydreaming about any of these friends?
 Do you look for excuses to visit them online?
 Do you share thoughts, feelings, or problems with them that you don't reveal to your spouse?
 Are you convinced that they understand you better than your spouse does?
 If so, there's a danger that these relationships may be crossing the line between the platonic and the romantic.

 If you're like many couples, you could probably use some help sorting this out.
-Our staff would be happy to discuss your questions with you over the phone if you'd care to give them a call.
-You can contact our Counseling Department for a free consultation Monday through Friday between 6:00 a.m. and 8:00 p.m.
-Mountain time at 855-771-HELP (4357).
-The Family Help Center staff member who answers the phone will arrange for a licensed counselor to call you back.
-One of them will be in touch just as soon as they're able.
-We can also provide you with referrals to qualified counselors in your area who specialize in marriage and family therapy.
-Our team would consider it a privilege to come alongside you in any way they can.
+Call us.
+Our Counseling department would be happy to discuss your questions with you over the phone They can also provide you with referrals to qualified counselors in your area who specialize in marriage and family therapy.